Facts at a Glance About Rise of the Resistance:

 The experience of Rise of the Resistance

 Everything you do and anywhere you go, you’re part of the story.
 The Cast Members, animatronics, sights and sounds all play a part in creating an amazing atmosphere.

 Guests are walked through various pre-shows and onto a “shuttle” where they also stand for the experience.
 They launch (simulation of course) and are boarded by the First Order.
 Guests disembark on the First Order space station.
 Guests walk through the ship, and are eventually separated into groups to board ride cars.

 For details on the ride cars and boarding, see the accessibility section below.
 The ride itself is relatively smooth though there is some spinning to change directions and quick turns.
 The ride car boards a ‘space shuttle’.
 There is some turbulence with explosions and angles as the ship makes a brief ride to the planet surface in the middle of a battle.
 There’s a very brief rough landing.

 This experience is so unusual and the scale so grand that the best way to give you details is by video.
 Check this out (If you need accessibility info see below):

 Accessibility and Using a DAS on Rise of the Resistance

-For those who want to use the DAS, you must obtain a boarding group first.
-Once your boarding group is called, you must go to the regular Stand By entrance.
-You will tell a Cast Member at the ride that you have a DAS and they will send you down the Fastpass line, or give you a return time to come back to the Fastpass line.
-Fastpasses are currently not being issued for this ride, so there will only be DAS users in this queue.
+Go to the regular Stand By entrance.
+You will tell a Cast Member at the ride that you have a DAS and they will send you down the Lightning Land line, or give you a return time to come back to the Lightning Lane line.

 For those in wheelchairs or scooters: